bravethea/Torlak-ReLDI-Tagger-2019/README.md

 # Part of speech tagger and lemmatizer for Torlak

 Custom model of the [ReLDI tagger](https://github.com/clarinsi/reldi-tagger) adapted for Torlak dialect.
-(The instructions are adapted based on the original ones.)

 Python version 2.7